Birds Protected in Canada Under the Migratory Birds Convention Act, 1994

 - Species known to have regularly occurred in Canada.
 Although species that occur infrequently (i.e., "accidentals") and that meet criteria 1 and 2 are not included on this list, they continue to be considered as having protection under the MBCA any time they occur in Canadian territory.

 In general, birds not falling under federal jurisdiction within Canada include grouse, quail, pheasants, ptarmigan, hawks, owls, eagles, falcons, cormorants, pelicans, crows, jays, kingfishers, and some species of blackbirds.

 Three introduced species do not meet criterion 2 but continue to appear on the MBCA list: Mute Swan (Cygnus olor, family Anatidae), Eurasian Collared-Dove (Streptopelia decaocto, family Columbidae) and Sky Lark (Alauda arvensis, family Alaudidae).
 Environment Canada will consult provincial and territorial governments, who share responsibility for the management of birds in Canada, regarding a proposal to remove these species from the list of MBCA birds.
 Until a decision is reached by the concerned parties, these species will remain under MBCA protection.

-The list of birds protected under the MBCA follows the American Ornithologists’ Union’s Check-list of North American Birds (AOU 1998), and its supplements to 2011, on matters of taxonomy, nomenclature, and sequence.
+The list of birds protected under the MBCA follows the American Ornithologists' Union's Check-list of North American Birds (American Ornithologists' Union [AOU] 1998), and its supplements to 2014, on matters of taxonomy, nomenclature, and sequence.

 Birds in Canada are protected under provincial and territorial statute in addition to the federal Migratory Birds Convention Act, 1994.
 Please consult the legislation of the relevant jurisdiction before making any decisions regarding the protected status of a bird species in Canada.
 The following links are provided for convenience, but may not be current.